Travelling Jezebel

 The colossal influence that these social media stars have is being leveraged by the Saudi regime in order to boost the Saudi economy and bolster its global image.
 It is no coincidence that these campaigns have all taken place after the brutal murder of Jamal Khashoggi (who ironically was pushing for positive change in the Kingdom), which caused the KSA to attract a lot of negative publicity worldwide.

-However, having a cinema and a music festival don’t seem like such great achievements when we take into account that women still need the permission of a male guardian to even exist a domestic abuse shelter.
+However, having a cinema and a music festival don’t seem like such great achievements when we take into account that women still need the permission of a male guardian to even exit a domestic abuse shelter.
 This means that in the case of a woman fleeing domestic abuse, her abuser can keep her from ever leaving the walls of the women’s shelter, even to work, attend class etc. She can remain a prisoner or go back to the hands of her abuser.

 Let me also remind you of the fact that LGBT people are killed for simply existing, and denouncing Islam carries the death penalty also.